apache/flink/docs/monitoring/metrics.md

 ## REST API integration

-Metrics can also be queried through the [Monitoring REST API]({{ site.baseurl }}/monitoring/rest_api.html).
+Metrics can be queried through the [Monitoring REST API]({{ site.baseurl }}/monitoring/rest_api.html).

-Below is a list of available requests, with a sample JSON response.
-All requests are of the sample form `http://hostname:8081/jobmanager/metrics`, below we list only the *path* part of the URLs.
+Below is a list of available endpoints, with a sample JSON response.
+All endpoints are of the sample form `http://hostname:8081/jobmanager/metrics`, below we list only the *path* part of the URLs.

 Values in angle brackets are variables, for example `http://hostname:8081/jobs/<jobid>/metrics` will have to be requested for example as `http://hostname:8081/jobs/7684be6004e4e955c2a558a9bc463f65/metrics`.